alexanderpugh/angchat/README.md

-# angchat
+# Simple Chat App
-A simple chat application using socket.io and Angular.js
+A simple chat application that uses Express, socket.io and Angular.js